jhartz87/First-Repository/README.md

 When it is finished, you will see it as part of this site: http://www.unitydatasystems.com

 That WordPress so hot right now.
 WP/PHP is a great new skill to learn and one I've been wanting to do for awhile.
 I have my own WP blog that currently uses the free WP.com platform, but I dream a dream of one day of writing my own theme and hosting my own WP.org blog that probably just mostly my mother will read.
 Feels like time for a shameless plug: https://mountaindewatmidnight.com/

+On a more serious note, if you are impressed with the work above and are in the market to contract a web developer for a functional and saavy-looking web solution, please contact my freelance company, Web Wizards LLC. https://webwizardsllc.com